artvandelay/codex-agentic-patterns/docs/context.md

-# Context: How This Book Came to Be
+# Backstory: How This Book Came to Be

 ## The Backstory